NMKRV College Logo

 • The volume is then:

-• Published online (often via **Taylor & Francis Group platforms like Taylor & Taylor & Francis Online)
+• published online through Taylor & Francis Group platforms such as Taylor & Francis Online)

-• Indexed depending on the series and agreements.
+• indexed according to the relevant series and publication agreements.

 Conference Objectives